 If you are in a corporate venture with another person, at the very least you should have a partnership agreement indicating who owns the business and how decisions are made in the operation of the business.
 Another crucial aspect of the agreement will be determining what happens upon the death of one of the owners.
 Often, it is preferable to set up a corporation or limited liability company so that your personal assets will be protected from the debts of the partnership and for any claims for injuries or property damage resulting from the other partner.

 If you need legal representation, please contact a Rhode Island lawyer.
-A RI attorney will advise you of your legal rights.
+An attorney will advise you of your legal rights.

 Business & Corporate Links: